My leads are word-of-mouth referrals. Do I really need a website?

 Companies can be launched without a web presence, but people may question your legitimacy if you don’t have a way they can check you out.
 An online presence has many benefits, including helping protect against negative impacts like referral downturns or price hikes that might cost you clients.

-If full-on web development isn’t for you yet, then creating a simple one-page website design with a home page, your logo, some company info and contact details can be a great start to building your credibility.
+If full-on web development isn’t for you yet, creating a simple one-page website design with a home page, your logo, some company info and contact details can be a great start to building your credibility.
 Add a case study or two and think about a blog down the line and you’ll solidify your credibility and move toward a space where you are building your authority.